rcpeng34/FB-API-experiments/README.md

     These somehow on scope inclusion generates an authentication error /user/locations has been depreciated for Graph v2.0 but is still there in the documentation Let the record reflect that facebook graph has **HORRIBLE** documentation

+To Do:
+  other uses can't get their permissions to work build map display of these locations by longitude latitude